 How to Package Furniture for Shipping

-Are you ready to start shipping when flipping furniture for profit?
+Are you ready to start shipping after flipping furniture for profit?
 As a furniture flipper, It’s important to take extra care of how you package your items for shipping.
 Proper packaging is essential to make sure that furniture pieces arrive safely and undamaged at their destination.

 In this blog post, we’ll discuss how to package furniture for shipping and provide tips from boxing and palletizing your items, to small and large furniture packaging.
 With the right supplies and proper packaging techniques, you’ll be all set and confident to ship your furniture pieces!

+When sending furniture pieces through the mail, consider both the size of the item as well as how much protection it needs to make them safe during transit.
 Larger pieces of furniture may require pallets or even special shipping containers but smaller items can easily be boxed and sent through regular mail services like UPS or FedEx.

-Always double-check your packaging before sending out any items.
+Always double check your packaging before sending out any items.
 Make sure that all furniture pieces are safely secured and protected with packing materials and that they’re properly labelled with the correct destination address.

-So let’s get started on packaging furniture for shipping!
+Once you’ve finalized these details, let’s get started on packaging furniture for shipping!
 Read below to learn more about how to package different sizes as you make money painting (and selling) furniture.

 As an Amazon Associate, I earn from qualifying purchases.
 I also may earn from other qualifying purchases with other companies or get free product to review and use.
 All opinions are my own.

-When packaging furniture for shipment, it’s important to have the right materials on hand.
+When packaging furniture for shipment, it’s important to have the right furniture packaging materials on hand.
 Foam sheets, plastic wrap, moving blankets, tape, and sturdy boxes are all important components to make sure your furniture arrives at its destination without damage.

 Small Furniture Packaging